- Design industry shaping loyalty programs

 Loyalty programs also often have an element of pride associated with the higher tiers of membership.
 It offers a sense of privilege and gives your customers some bragging points.
 These then entice new customers to join in and participate in the exclusive experience that your brand designs for its premium clients.
 It works on a social-proof model and brings you more and more new customers, while you focus on keeping the existing ones happy.

 With a robust loyalty program, your brand creates a direct and intimate communication line with your customers.
 It makes members eager to provide useful tips, suggestions, ideas, etc. that can help increase brand equity.
 Loyal customers who have been members for years and have first-hand experience of what it means to be a part of your world are in the best position to offer genuine and relevant feedback.
 Thus, your loyalty program can make the ‘voice of your customers’ louder and more authentic!
 You and they are ‘in it together’ and this way, your customers get to extend their influence over what you do, the products and services you offer, and so on.
-These can lead to new product developments, service design revamps, and even exploration of new retail and commerce channels.
+These can lead to new product developments, service design revamps, and even the exploration of new retail and commerce channels.

 Your loyalty program also adds jazz to your activation events, digital marketing campaigns, product launches, seasonal offers, etc. Having a reliable database of active and emotionally connected customers gives you access to a pool of people who are many times more likely to respond positively to your communications, campaigns, contests, and more.
-This display of camaraderie and belonging in a public environment, whether on social media or in the real world, makes for a high conversion marketing cohort.
+This display of camaraderie and belonging in a public environment, whether on social media or in the real world, makes for a high-conversion marketing cohort.
 For example, Harley Davidson is known for the ‘fierce’ loyalty it inspires among the ‘Harley Owners Group (HOG)’ – so much so that customers not only purchase and ride Harley bikes but also buy branded accessories and clothing.

 When your loyalty program succeeds in making your customers feel a sense of camaraderie with your brand, they naturally become your brand custodians – living, breathing people who defend a negative perspective about your brand.